 Clients are often wondering how much to expect to pay architects for their work.
 Prices for the services of architects vary greatly between locations, project types, and experience level.

 There are regulations that obscure this even more, so very often both the client and the architect have no idea how much the former will spend and the latter earn.
 In order to avoid creating a stressful experience, have a clear understanding of you architectural fee structure.

-Let’s take a look at some of the typical architectural fees, structures and guidelines.
+Let’s take a look at some of the typical architecture project schedules, fees, structures, and guidelines.

 The most common ways to put together architectural fees are: percentage of the project cost, hourly rate, and square foot rate.

 Percentage of the construction cost

 For most projects of “regular” complexity, an architect will charge from 8% to 15% of the entire construction cost.
 So, for example, using an architect to design a $150.000 home should typically cost from $12.000 to $22.500.

 This approach to architectural fees is the most common one, it’s logical and justified.
 The larger, more complex, and more expensive the construction project, the more work the architect has to do.

 Likewise, most architects will charge a larger percentage for remodelling projects and less for brand new construction jobs.
 Remodelling is very likely to take more revisions and unexpected construction problems will complicate things even further.

 One of the top architectural project delivery methods, D-B-B is when the architect produces the bid documents that contractors bid on.
 The architect gets a percentage of the whole project cost, not just the construction stage.

 Some architects charge fixed fees – but that requires the project to be clearly defined.
 Usually fixed fees are appropriate with large project owners that complete a lot of construction projects per year.

 The downside of the fixed fee approach is obvious – whenever the construction project unexpectedly grows in scope, the architect’s compensation remains the same.

 A lot of architects, and especially architectural agencies, are basing their fees on an hourly rate.